 Now, I’m not saying for that reason people should be turned off about becoming a doctor – I’ve mentioned before how you don’t necessarily need to be smart to be a doctor.
 I’m just saying becoming a doctor exposes you to further educational training.
-Training that enables you understand the reasons for pathologies, the pathways and mechanisms etc, more than just associating symptoms with a cause.
+Training that enables you to understand the reasons for pathologies, the pathways, and mechanisms, etc, more than just associating symptoms with a cause.

 The education of a nurse, although a big commitment, isn’t as in-depth here.
 It’s rare they’ll understand pharmacological modes of action and the surgical aspects of care, for example, more than your average doctor would.

 The same goes for understanding lab values, how and why particular pathologies occur, and why the prescription of one drug over another would be the best course of action.

 Doctors get more of all that good stuff.